w3c/wot-thing-description/explainer/Explainer11.md

 }
 ```

-Before going in detail an important paradigm is explained that is defined by the [WoT Architecture](https://w3c.github.io/wot-architecture/index.html), namely about the interaction affordances **properties, actions**, and **events**.
+Before going into detail an important paradigm is explained that is defined by the [WoT Architecture](https://w3c.github.io/wot-architecture/index.html), namely about the interaction affordances **properties, actions**, and **events**.

 Each Thing and its data and functions offerings that is possible via the interface can be classified in those affordances.
 Sensor and/or parameter data are considered as **properties**.
 Functions like on/off, dimming, etc. are seen as **actions**.
 Data events, streams etc.  are considered as **events**.